 Istio also produces a significant amount of telemetry information that organizations want to collect.
 The newrelic-istio-adapter uses the go-telemetry-sdk, an open source set of API client libraries that send your metric and trace data to the New Relic platform.
 Using the SDK, the adapter integrates with Mixer to gather two types of telemetry data:

 - Istio’s metric telemetry to send that open source metric data to New Relic

 - Istio’s trace telemetry to send spans of distributed traces traversing the service mesh to New Relic

 The newrelic-istio-adapter sits alongside Istio in an isolated environment to ensure no interference with the core service mesh functionality of Istio.
 Once the adapter is up and running, you configure Mixer to send telemetry about events within the service mesh to the adapter.
 The adapter transforms and delivers this telemetry data as curated open source (multi-dimensional) metrics—essentially, metrics with multiple key-value pairs—to New Relic.

 Read more about getting started with the newrelic-istio-adapter.

 Is Istio ready for prime time?

-Like Kubernetes four years ago, Istio is still in its infancy when it comes to widespread enterprise adoption.
+Like Kubernetes five years ago, Istio is still in its infancy when it comes to widespread enterprise adoption.
 After all, the idea of the service mesh itself is relatively new.
 Many companies are still taking initial steps toward shifting to modern software practices including microservice development—but Istio is definitely in the right place at the right time.